Gracie Elvin said it:

 Oh yeah, and that’s on in Queen’s Theatre, 16-20 October 5-11pm.

 But wait!
 There’s more!

-I was round eating pumpkin/vegetable soup with her this afternoon, and she showed me the Spill 15 festival guide, which is glossy black printed on matt black, so it’s totally Spinal Tap, “How much blacker could this be?
+I was round eating pumpkin/vegetable soup with them this afternoon, and they showed me the Spill 15 festival guide, which is glossy black printed on matt black, so it’s totally Spinal Tap, “How much blacker could this be?
 And the answer is: None.
 None more black.”
-Cos after she’s done 12 days in Radelaide, it’s back to Berlin for one day/night of vomiting jetlag then off to London for more of the same.
+Cos after they’ve done 12 days in Radelaide, it’s back to Berlin for one day/night of vomiting jetlag then off to London for more of the same.
 More Stone Tape Theory, I mean, in Spill 15.

 And that’s in Toynbee Studios, 29 October – 1 November 10am-4pm.

 Fucking see it.
-She’s mad good.
-Here’s a photo of her from another work (I told her she looked like a very famous EDM/Dubstep musician.
-She was Not Amused.
+They’re mad good.
+Here’s a photo of them from another work (I told them they looked like a very famous EDM/Dubstep musician.
+They were Not Amused.
 “But you’re laughing!”
 Not Amused!)